 Steve graduated from University of Michigan in 2010 with a degree in anthropology.
 He attended graduate level field school with Oregon State University, where he studied geoarchaeology and archaeological excavation techniques.
 Steve also specializes in graphic design for science applications.

-Ben Taylor GIS Technician
+Ben Taylor GIS Analyst

 Ben earned a B.S. in Environmental Science and Management and a Graduate Certificate in GIS and Remote Sensing from the University of Rhode Island.
 At INSPIRE, he manages geospatial data, creates data visualizations, and aids in survey preparation and report completion.
 Outside of the office, he enjoys making music in his studio.